 Please note, this page is printable by selecting the normal print options on your computer.

-Why count carbohydrate?
+Why count carbohydrates?

 Carbohydrate counting can make it easier to control your diabetes and improve your HbA1c.
 With modern insulins, we can be much more precise in deciding on the right doses of quick acting insulin needed through the day.
-If you can work out how much carbohydrate there is in the meal you are about to eat, you can decide how much short acting insulin you will need.
+If you can work out how much carbohydrate there is in the meal you are about to eat, you can decide how much quick acting insulin you will need to cover it.
 It can also be helpful for those who want to lose weight.
 By reducing the amount of carbohydrate eaten and reducing the amount of insulin needed, you can avoid unnecessary weight gain.

 What foods are counted?

 Please note: Not all foods that are free from carbohydrate should be eaten freely:

 - Fats and oils contain large amounts of calories and should be used sparingly.